John F. Kennedy Medical Center (Liberia)

-John F. Kennedy Medical Center is the national medical center of Liberia, located in the Sinkor district of Monrovia.
+John F. Kennedy Medical Center (JFKMC) is the national referral hospital of Liberia located in the Sinkor district of Monrovia.
+It is the country's largest tertiary and teaching hospital and provides specialized care for patients referred from across all 15 counties.

 History

-The JFK Medical Center was built at the request of Liberian President William V.S.
-Tubman, whose 1961 visit with U.S. President John F. Kennedy laid the groundwork for USAID funding for a national medical center in Liberia.
-The project was funded with a $6.8 million loan and $9.2 million in grants from USAID and a $1 million contribution from the Liberian Government.
-Construction began in 1965 and the facility opened on July 27, 1971.
+The John F. Kennedy Medical Center was established following cooperation between the governments of Liberia and the United States.
+Liberian President William V. S. Tubman secured support for a national medical center after a 1961 meeting with US President John F. Kennedy.
+The project was financed through loans and grants from the United States Agency for International Development (USAID) and contributions from the Liberian government.
+Construction began in 1965 and the facility officially opened on 27 July 1971.